sharpie7/circuitjs1/README.md

 .../circuitjs.html?selectColor=%2300ffff // change selection color
 .../circuitjs.html?currentColor=%23ffff00 // change current color
-.../circuitjs.html?mouseWheelEdit=<true|false> // allow changing of values by mouse wheel .../circuitjs.html?mouseMode=<item> // initially perform a specific UI action, such as opening the 'about' menu, running 'importfromlocalfile', etc.
+.../circuitjs.html?mouseWheelEdit=<true|false> // allow changing of values by mouse wheel .../circuitjs.html?mouseMode=<item> // set the initial mouse mode.  can also initially perform other UI actions, such as opening the 'about' menu, running 'importfromlocalfile', etc.
 ```
 The simulator can also interface with your javascript code.
 See [war/jsinterface.html](http://www.falstad.com/circuit/jsinterface.html) for an example.